 Key Terminology

 Event: An occurrence of a change of state.
-In all cases, Events in the context of Data Streaming refer to definable occurrences of "things" which may or may not have immediate use cases for observing.
+In all cases, events in the context of Data Streaming refer to definable occurrences of "things" which may or may not have immediate use cases for observing.
 The definition of an event only goes so far as to describe the event which happened and related metadata (time, origin, changed state, etc).
 The event does not describe what actions should occur as a result of the event.
 Events can be broken down into the following categories and definitions, useful when describing use cases for Event Streaming.

 Note: Real events will almost always conform to some structured message format.
 Examples given below are for illustration only.